 Our Inclusive Mission

 Since its founding, Berea College has believed in the power of education to transform students and employees from all walks of life.
 Berea’s inclusive past emanates from a foundational belief of founder Rev. John G. Fee that the inclusive Christian notion of impartial love could create a remarkable learning and living community in a slaveholding state before the Civil War.
-An ardent abolitionist, Fee chose the motto, “God has made of one blood all peoples of the earth.”
+An ardent abolitionist, Fee chose the motto, “God has made of one blood all peoples of the earth” (Acts 17:26).
 That’s been our motto since 1855.

-Our Inclusive Past
+Our Historic Past

 Our History

-Our Inclusive Present
+Our Present

 It's important that we continue the legacy of the South's first interracial and co-educational college